hirememorey/resilience-basketball/extended_resilience_framework.md

 2.  **The "Heliocentric" Illusion (System vs. Skill):** The old model conflated a player's skill with their coaching system.
 It couldn't distinguish between "cannot do it" and "is not asked to do it" (e.g., Jalen Brunson in Dallas vs. New York). **The Fix: We will normalize for "Opportunity Density" by measuring `Points Per Touch-Second` to identify latent scalability.**
 3.  **The "League Average" Denominator Flaw:** The old model's "Dominance" score (SQAV) compared players against a regular-season baseline, which is statistically incongruent with playoff intensity. **The Fix: We must create a "Crucible Baseline" by comparing performance against only Top-10 rated defenses.**
 4.  **The "Portfolio Theory" Problem (Actionability Gap):** The old model treated players as independent variables, ignoring that high-usage, high-resilience players cannibalize each other's resources. **The Fix: We will introduce a "Resource Cost" (e.g., High/Low Friction) to each resilience score.**
-5.  **The "Lagging Indicator" of Evolution:** The old model's "Neuroplasticity" metric was too slow, confirming evolution only after a player was already on a max contract. **The Fix: We will detect "Micro-Evolution" by tracking changes in *attempt rates* within a single season.**
+5.  **The "Lagging Indicator" of Evolution:** The old model's "Neuroplasticity" metric was too slow.
+We explored "Micro-Evolution" (within-season changes) but determined that **Macro-Evolution (multi-season adaptability)** provides a stronger signal for true resilience, filtering out short-term noise. **The Fix: We calculate acquisition and efficiency trajectory over a player's full career history.**

 ---
 ## Data Integrity Post-Mortem: A Warning for New Developers